scnlong/miniGW/README.md

 # miniGW

-miniGW is a compact molecular G0W0 code written in modern C++20.
+miniGW is a compact molecular G0W0 code written in modern C++.
 It uses PySCF to generate the DFT starting-point data and reads the resulting molecular-orbital quantities from a single HDF5 input file.

 The code is intended as a development and experimentation platform for molecular GW workflows, linear-algebra backend integration, MPI frequency distribution, distributed ScaLAPACK/COSMA screening paths, and CUDA-accelerated GPU-resident screening workspaces.